RickStrahl/BlogPosts/2025-04/Westwind-Scripting-Templating-Library-Adding-Support-for-Layouts,-Partials-and-Sections/Westwind-Scripting-Library-Adding-Support-For-Layouts-Partials-And-Sections.md

 scriptParser.ScriptingDelimiters.HtmlEncodeExpressionsByDefault = true;
 ```

-which makes the `{{: expr }}` syntax redundant.
+which makes the `{{: expr }}` syntax redundant but you may be required to `{{! expr }}` occasionally to get raw Html rendered.

 ### Error Handling
 If compilation errors occur in the code the `.ScriptEngine.ErrorMessage` will have error information pointing at specific line numbers that can be used to debug the code.
 This can be super useful for scripting solutions: In Markdown Monsters Command Scripting Addin the errors and generated code are displayed so you can glance at the generated code and glean where the error occurred - in there I adjust the line numbers so they match up with the user provided code.

+There are two `.ScriptEngine.ErrorType` values:

+* Compilation
+* Runtime

-There are two `.ScriptEngine.ErrorType` values: Compilation, Runtime which you probably want to handle differently.
+which you probably want to handle differently.
 For compilation errors you'd potentially show the code or some variation of the code and potentially a specific line in the code.
 For runtime errors you likely want to catch the error and either display it or handle it in some generic way.

 ### File Template Rendering for More Features
 If you want to render templates from disk, the base features work the same as with templates except you use `ExecuteScriptFile()`.